J. Tod Fetherling

 CEO / Data Geek

 Predictions and targeted outreach can lead to early detection, preventive care programs, optimized care pathways, and improved patient experiences.

 The CARE™ Disease Prediction algorithms from Perception Health predict that 5.5 million U.S. patients are trending toward knee joint replacement surgery.
 Not all of these patients will undergo knee joint replacement.
 Our CARE predictions help providers identify, with 93% confidence, which ones are candidates for early intervention and therapy.

-Access to and the use of outpatient surgical facilities – which have both lower costs and complication rates than inpatient settings – varies widely from state to state.
-Many providers are building or acquiring Outpatient Surgical Centers as a defensive strategy within the Orthopedic Service Line.
-The facilities tend to be located nearer to the patient and not co-located with the Acute Care Hospital.
-This may create an opportunity for providers that keep up with demand and provide better patient outcomes.
+Access to and the use of outpatient surgical facilities – which have both costs and complication rates lower than inpatient settings – varies widely from state to state.
+Many providers are building or acquiring outpatient surgical centers as a defensive strategy within the orthopedic service line.
+The facilities tend to be located nearer to the patient and not co-located with the acute care hospital.
+This may create an opportunity for providers to keep up with demand and provide better patient outcomes.

-Knee joint replacement surgery replaces damaged or worn surfaces of the knee often caused by injury or osteoarthritis, in some cases exacerbated by obesity.
+Knee joint replacement surgery replaces damaged or worn surfaces of the knee, often caused by injury or osteoarthritis, and in some cases exacerbated by obesity.
 It has become a more common procedure in recent decades, even for people under 55, suffering from joint pain and limited mobility.